creating2morrow/neveko/docs/man.md

 * go to `AddressBook` in the gui
 * enter .b32.i2p address of contact and click add
-* if all goes well you will have imported their public neveko gpg app key
+* if all goes well you will have imported their public neveko message public key
-* dont reuse the app gpg keys anywhere else!
+* dont reuse the neveko message keys anywhere else!
-* don't forget to trust the contact with `sign key` in the `check status` window

 ### Create JWP